curblr/curblr-spec/UserClass.md

-# About rules
+# About user classifications
 A curb [Rule](Rule.md) is often applied differently to different road users.
 For example, street parking may be allowed but only for vehicles displaying a resident parking permit with a specific zone number.
 Or, a section of curb may be reserved for pick-up and drop-off by vehicles providing rideshare services ("TNCs").

 A UserClass can define a type of vehicle, permit, or service for which a [Restriction](Restriction.md) may be applied.
-CurbSpec provides a list of well-known values for user classes.
+CurbLR provides a list of well-known values for user classes.
 However, each jurisdiction will determine how they want to differentiate between types of road users (i.e. what constitutes a rideshare vehicle or what type of handicap permit is required (this varies by country)).

 A given vehicle may fall into multiple user classes depending on activity and circumstance (for example, a car may be operated as a rideshare vehicle and display a resident parking permit).

 # Definition
-Each object in the JSON may have the following properties:
+Each feature in the GeoJSON may have the following properties:

 | Field name | Importance  | Type | Description | Example